-As with all other plan assets, these policies cannot be altered without explicit direction from the Board.
+As with all other plan assets, these policies cannot be altered without explicit direction from the IC.

-The Investment Committee of the Board may review this policy periodically, as deemed appropriate and in keeping with its fiduciary duties.
+The Investment Committee may review this policy periodically, as deemed appropriate and in keeping with its fiduciary duties.

 EXHIBIT 1: Stewardship Program Policy - Ad Hoc/Inbound Engagement Requests Flowchart